tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 Some model related event values for **VanillaEvent** are added to the event manager.
 The ids can be also found in the static class `ModelEventIds`.

 - **EntityEventValue:** An event value for entities.
 Has type `frts.vanillamodel.event.value.entity`.
+- **EntityListEventValue:** An event value for entity lists.
+Has type `frts.vanillamodel.event.value.entity.list`.
 - **PointEventValue:** An event value for points.
 Has type `frts.vanillamodel.event.value.point`.
+- **PointListEventValue:** An event value for point lists.
+Has type `frts.vanillamodel.event.value.point.list`.

 ### Model Data